JacqsLabz/Sims4-Yootz-Story/2.01-TwinBabies/00-index.md

 ![](12-23-16_7-14-44%C2%A0PM.png)

-There was a lot of love in the house.
+There was a lot of love in their house.